Did Ben Franklin “discover” electricity?

 What’s this got to do with Early Bird Electric and the tips these blogs are supposed to provide?

 We like to think about the Ben Franklin story because it reminds us of how far we’ve come.
 Our understanding of electricity has advanced from flying kites in the rain to relying on the massive system we enjoy today.
 It’s pretty awe-inspiring to think about.
-Plus, it helps put electricity in context, and helps us appreciate it better.
-If you know how awesomely powerful electricity is, then when when you run into electrical problems you’ll understand you should treat them seriously.
+Plus, it helps put electricity in context and helps us appreciate it better.
+If you know how awesomely powerful electricity is, then when you run into electrical problems you’ll understand you should treat them seriously.
 That’s why it’s a good idea you learn the basics.
 The more you know and all that.